Island Chef Academy

 Of course, the more popular your restaurant gets, the more your exclusive gourmet ingredients will be in demand.
 From time to time, you'll run out of a particular ingredient.
-No matter how good a chef you are, you can't carry on without it or substitute something else--sweet fruit and shrimp stew is probably best left to the Alien Aishas.
 When you run out of an ingredient, you have two options.
 You can order extra cooking supplies for free, but your customers will have to wait while the delivery arrives, and they aren't the most patient.
 Alternatively, once you're past the first level, you can subtract points from your final score in exchange for having the ingredients delivered instantly.
 Choose wisely!

 If you're running short on time, the "Focus" button on the left-hand side of the screen will slow down time for a short while, allowing you to finish more tasks.
 It doesn't last forever, though, so keep an eye on the gauge and don't rely on it too much.